jamesqquick/jamesqquick-site/src/content/talk/that-conference-austin-2023.md

 ---
 conferenceName: That Conference
 conferenceLink: https://that.us/
-title: Feeling Stuck In Your Career...?
-What Next
+title: Feeling Stuck In Your Career...
+What Next?
 date: 2023-01-08
 conferenceLocation: Austin, TX
 conferenceLogo: /images/talks/that.png